-The 46th Annual Meeting of the British Society for Paediatric Endocrinology and Diabetes will be held on 7-9 November 2018 at the Repertory Theatre in Birmingham.
+The 46th Annual Meeting of the British Society for Paediatric Endocrinology and Diabetes was held on 7-9 November 2018 at the Rep Theatre in Birmingham.

-We have put together an exciting programme covering practical aspects of paediatric endocrinology and diabetes underpinned by robust science and key national and international trials.
-We have made the most of our local science and clinical expertise, particularly in DSD/adrenals, bone and rare diabetes; and also invited some world class speakers to present recent study outcomes, such as Trialnet and NESGAS.
+There was an exciting programme covering practical aspects of paediatric endocrinology and diabetes underpinned by robust science and key national and international trials.
+We made the most of our local science and clinical expertise, particularly in DSD/adrenals, bone and rare diabetes; and also invited some world class speakers to present recent study outcomes, such as Trialnet and NESGAS.

-We have again incorporated parallel sessions on both days – one with a diabetes and one with an endocrine flavour, aimed at the broad range of health professionals within these specialities.
+We, once again, incorporated parallel sessions on both days – one with a diabetes and one with an endocrine flavour, aimed at the broad range of health professionals within these specialities.
 We have been keen to select varied but highly topical areas, allowing the programme to cover aspects of thyroid problems, growth, diabetes technology, and type 2 diabetes, always with an emphasis on the practical aspects of management.
-In place of meet the expert sessions, we have included ‘State of the Art’ lectures, but kept the question and answer sessions as part of these, on growth and NESGAS, and 20 years’ experience in Metabolic Bone disease.
-These will be special opportunities to celebrate the massive contributions of Professors Jeremy Kirk and Nick Shaw to our Society and Paediatric Endocrinology.
+In place of meet the expert sessions, we included ‘State of the Art’ lectures, but kept the question and answer sessions as part of these, on growth and NESGAS, and 20 years’ experience in Metabolic Bone disease.
+Finally there were special opportunities to celebrate the massive contributions of Professors Jeremy Kirk and Nick Shaw to our Society and Paediatric Endocrinology.

-The CME day on Wednesday 22nd November will also appeal to people from a variety of backgrounds with a stimulating mixture of talks including sessions on managing obesity and techniques to maximise childhood and adult height.
+The CME day on Wednesday 7th November also appealed to people from a variety of backgrounds with a stimulating mixture of talks including sessions on managing obesity and techniques to maximise childhood and adult height.